 - Build a sustainable model so that the program can run without volunteers.

 - Develop workshops on how School Boards and City can operate School Streets.

 The Communications Committee works on internal and external communications to provide consistent, informative messaging for members and the community.
 We support the work of other KCAT committees and the Board, including participation in City-led and community events which promote active transportation.

-We distribute a newsletter four times a year (subscribe on the right hand side of this page!) with updates about our work and new developments in the City.
-Old newsletters will soon be accessible on our website.
+We distribute a newsletter four times a year (subscribe on the right hand side of this page!) with updates about our work and new opportunities in the City.
+Previous newsletters are accessible at the link in the top menu bar.
 KCAT is on Facebook; it too is an invaluable source of AT, and features information, news, and evidence locally and from around the world.

-- Updating our key messages about AT and KCAT to incorporate into new KCAT materials.
+- Incorporating our key messages about AT and KCAT into new and revised KCAT materials.